Head or brain injury compensation claims

 Head injuries can usually be categorised into two main types; either open or closed head injuries.
 These are the two main types of head injuries that people suffer and make head injury compensation claims for.

-Common head injury symptoms might include wounds to the scalp and skull, a concussion, and brain tissue damage, such as a hemorrhage or hematoma.
+Common head injury symptoms might include wounds to the scalp and skull, a concussion, and brain tissue damage, such as a haemorrhage or haematoma.

 The main purpose of brain or head injury compensation is to, as far as possible, put the injured person back in the position they would have been in had the negligence not happened.
 Typical factors that affect the amount of compensation awarded are: